isomerpages/moe-bendemeersec/_about-us/Our Mission, Vision and Values.md

 <p style="text-align:center; font-size:20px"><b><u>Courageous Leader</u></b></p>

-As courageous leaders, students will:
+As courageous leaders, students will:  <br>
 	Exercise self leadership and <u>strive for excellence</u>, showing <u>responsibility</u> and <u>accountability</u> in their actions and commitments to their best ability.
 Demonstrate <b>integrity</b> and strong ethical <b>values</b>, standing up for what is right even when it is challenging.
 Exhibit confidence and resilience, taking initiative and embracing challenges with a positive attitude.